-These luxurious champagne truffles made with the best quality chocolate would make a lovely gift for your loved one on Valentine's Day.
+This luxurious champagne truffles recipe is made with the highest quality chocolate and makes a lovely gift for your loved one on Valentine's Day.

-Dark, rich, and decadent – these champagne truffles are the perfect gift for any chocolate lover.
-And they are so easy to make, you might not make them just for Valentine.
+Dark, rich, and decadent โ these champagne truffles are the perfect gift for any chocolate lover.
+They are so easy to make, and you might not make them just for Valentine's.
 Easy chocolate ganache balls rolled into colorful granulated sugar.

-And should you like to have some real black truffles, have a look at the Truffle Pasta.
+If you would like to have some real black truffles, try this Truffle Pasta Recipe.

-- Or you can buy a mini-bottle, I've seen those in the stores sometimes, but as I already had about three regular bottles in the cellar, I opened one of those.
+- Alternatively, you can buy a mini-bottle, which Iโve seen in stores, but since I already had a few regular bottles in the cellar, I opened one of those.

 How to make champagne truffles?